rpnoel/The-Trio-Plus-One---VocabVault/README.md

 The project for this class is known as "VocabVault".
 The goal of this application is to teach users a foreign language while implementing a unique theming, the theming in this case being a Bank.

 Group Members:
-Ryan Noel
+Ryan Noel,
-Max Granger
+Max Granger,
-Connor Ilgenfritz
+Connor Ilgenfritz,
 Tyler Zolkos